Check Today's Price

-Its price, along with its ease of use and extended range of features make this machine quite a recommended purchase, which is why it’s also on our top 10 sewing machine reviews.
+Its price, along with its ease of use and extended range of features make this machine quite a recommended purchase.
 Indeed, it comes with as many stitch designs as the popular Singer 4411, so it’s also a good alternative for a heavy duty machine.

 - Sew & Quilt: Yes

 - Computerized: No